davidryan59/synth-control/README.md

 // Control parameter 'freq', for length 3, with value 320 const scm1 = new SynthControlMessage({ param: 'freq', length: 3, value: 320 })

-// Control parameter (p) 'gain', for length (l) 2, with value ramping linearly from start 0.5 to end 0.1 const scm2 = new SynthControlMessage({ p: 'gain', l: 2, start: 0.5, end: 0.1 })
+// Control parameter (p) 'gain', for length (l) 2, with value ramping linearly from start 0.5 to end 0.1; by setting start time to 15, the SCM is from time 15 to 17 const scm2 = new SynthControlMessage({ p: 'gain', l: 2, start: 0.5, end: 0.1 }).setStartTime(15)

 // Copy scm1 above, but with value ramping linearly from 550 to 660
 const scm3 = new SynthControlMessage(scm1, { value: 550, valueEnd: 660 })